 No—this program focuses on face-to-face teaching, so the in-class sessions are used partially to model good practice.
 If you are interested in teaching online, professional development opportunities offered by UCF’s Center for Distributed Learning may be helpful; many are available to graduate students.

 No—the in-class sessions consist of many group exercises and activities that require you to be present in the classroom.

 If you are absent for more than two class sessions, you will be automatically dropped from the program.
 If you are not available for all the face-to-face sessions, you may register for a future semester that better fits your schedule.

 If you miss more than two class sessions for any reason, you will be dropped from the program.
 If you are not available for all the face-to-face sessions, you may register for a future semester that better fits your schedule.

 The first class session is required.
 If you do not make the first session on time, you will automatically be dropped from the program.

 If you need to come to class late or leave early, it will count as a half-absence.

 Preparing Tomorrow’s Faculty is offered once per semester, including the Summer C semester.

 Preparing Tomorrow’s Faculty is offered once per semester.
-The dates/times the program is offered depends on the schedule of the instructor(s) and the availability of the classroom we use.
+The dates/times the program is offered depend on the schedule of the instructor(s) and the availability of the classroom we use.
 Dates and times are released the semester before the program begins.
 Because of scheduling, the program is often offered on Friday afternoons.

 No—you must first drop the course by the university deadline and then register for future semesters through myUCF.